Tenant complaints to the Housing Ombudsman Service

 Role of the Housing Ombudsman Service

-The Housing Ombudsman Service considers complaints about registered providers of social housing in England, including local authorities in respect of their landlord functions.
+The Housing Ombudsman Service deals with complaints about registered providers of social housing in England, including local authorities about their landlord functions.

-The Housing Ombudsman Service (HOS) is independent and impartial.
+The Housing Ombudsman is independent and impartial.
 The service is free of charge.

-The HOS also promotes good practice and supports landlords and tenants to resolve disputes between themselves.
+The Ombudsman promotes good practice and supports landlords and tenants to resolve disputes between themselves.

-Anonymised reports of HOS investigations are available from the Housing Ombudsman Service.
+Anonymised reports of Ombudsman investigations are available from the Housing Ombudsman Service.

-All registered providers of social housing in England must be members of the HOS.
+All registered providers of social housing in England must be members of the Housing Ombudsman Serice.

-private registered providers of social housing (PRPSH) – principally housing associations
+private registered providers of social housing (housing associations)

-certain private landlords and management agents who have agreed voluntarily to be subject to the HOS, for example, some unregistered subsidiaries of registered providers and some charities providing housing
+certain private landlords and management agents who have agreed voluntarily to be subject to the Ombudsman

-The HOS and Local Government and Social Care Ombudsman have arrangements in place for transferring cases between them and working together on cases of overlapping jurisdiction.
+The Housing Ombudsman and Local Government and Social Care Ombudsman have arrangements for transferring cases between them and working together on cases of overlapping jurisdiction.

-Anyone who is or was in a landlord or tenant relationship with a registered provider of social housing in England can make a complaint to the HOS.
+Anyone who is or was a tenant of a registered provider of social housing in England can make a complaint to the Housing Ombudsman Service.
 This includes people who have or had:

 a licence to occupy